webdevelopers-eu/z-template/README.md

 <div template="[list]" z-var="value ."></div>

 <!--
-  Duplicate DIV for each value inside "listExt" array and insert value as text in it.
+  Duplicate DIV for each value inside "listExt" array and use sub-object to insert variables into duplicated DIV.

   "first ., last ." - add first and last name as text in indicated positions "last @title" - add last name into "title" attribute